What experience do you need to be a member of Council and how much of your time will it take up?

 I believe physiotherapy has so much to offer and as leaders of the profession we need to strengthen our collective voice and help secure our future.

-The Council is made up of 12 members who are elected every two years and serve for a four-year term.
+The Council is made up of 12 members who serve for a four-year term.